Soriana: City Club

 City Club is a warehouse club format created in 2002.
-Stores range in size from 7,000 to 11,000 m² of sales floor area and require a paid membership for entry.
+Stores range in size from 7,000 to 11,000 m^{2} of sales floor area and require a paid membership for entry.
 The format targets high-volume household consumers as well as institutional clients such as hospitals, hotels, restaurants, and small businesses.

 City Club operates under wholesale and semi-wholesale models, offering products in bulk containers and multipacks.
 The stores emphasize large purchase volumes and low margins, carrying approximately 5,000 SKUs across grocery, perishables, clothing, and general merchandise categories.